jackyoh/ohara/docs/src/user_guide.rst

 - Copy "ohara/kubernetes/k8sproxyserver.service" file to your Kubernetes master server "/etc/systemd/system" path

-- Below is setting autostart the command to run the Kubernetes API proxy server:
+- Below is setting autostart the command to run the Kubernetes API proxy server ``(default port is 8080)``:

 .. code-block:: console